henningte/irpeat/README.md

 Teickner, Henning, Chuanyu Gao, and Klaus-Holger Knorr.
 2021.
 “Reproducible Research Compendium with R Code and Data for:
-’Electrochemical Properties of Üeat Particulate Organic Matter on a Global Scale: Relation to Peat Chemistry and Degree of Decomposition’.”
+’Electrochemical Properties of Peat Particulate Organic Matter on a Global Scale: Relation to Peat Chemistry and Degree of Decomposition’.”
 Zenodo. <https://doi.org/10.5281/zenodo.5792970>.